 Exact match, on the other hand, would be exactly “accounting software” or something extremely similar such as “accounting programs.”

 If you’re using long-tail, high intent keywords, you shouldn’t be using broad match at all.
 Instead, you can just use phrase and exact match.
-You should also include a negative keyword strategy into your account if you’re using phrase match (which we will touch on in another post).
+You should also include a negative keyword strategy if you’re using phrase match (which we will touch on in another post).

 Mistake: Improper Account Structure